NNoorFatima/dsa-assignments/README.md

 statement, you can efficiently analyze the stock prices and identify the 'k' consecutive days with the maximum profit.
 The optimal time complexity (O(n + k) or O(n)) ensures quick decision-making without unnecessary delays.

+## Assignment -04

+In this assignment, you are assigned the task of designing and implementing a Task Management System for a project team using Red-Black Trees.
+Studying Red-Black trees is also a part of this assignment.
+There are numerous resources online but the one specific book you can learn from is Data Structures and Algorithm Analysis in C++ by Mark Allen uploaded in Google Classroom.
+The objective is to create a comprehensive system that efficiently manages tasks assigned to team members, prioritizes tasks based on their urgency, and offers a wide range of operations for manipulating and retrieving task information.
+The assignment aims to provide a practical solution for project teams to streamline task management, enhance productivity, and maintain organized records of tasks.

+##### Requirements

+Add Assignee: users shoudl be able to add new assignees to the system by providing info such as first name, last name, address and DOB

+Search Assignee by ID: find assignee by their id

+Search Assignee by Name: find assignee by their name

+Search Assignee with no tasks Assigned

+Shift tasks of one assignee to another

+Delete Assignee: assignee with tasks cannot be deleted

+Add Task: add new tasks to the system by providing info such as task description, priority level and the assignee id

+Complete Task: tasks should be marked as completed when they are finished

+Print task Queue: display all tasks sorted according ot priority level

+Find highest priority task

+Find task by Assignee

+Count total Tasks

+Update Task priority: the system should allow to update the priority of a specific tasks without removing it from the queue

+Clear Completed tasks

+Display all completed tasks

+Search for task by priority range

+###### Red-Black Tree implementation

+The red-black tree should store task records.
+Each node in the red-black tree represents a task in the system.
+The node structure of the task tree includes the following fields:

+Task ID: unique id

+Description: text description of the tasks

+Priority level

+Assignee ID

+Another tree would be created to store the details of Assignee, which would include:

+First Name
+Last Name
+Address
+DOB: in day/month/year format
+Assignee ID: auto generated

+Include in order-transversal fucntion of the red-black tree, which would also display the color of each node.
+Tree is created according to priority of the tasks in task tree and Assignee ID in case of Assignee tree.